 Green Bean Shop | Be green!
 One of the most popular slogans in our modern world.
 And here is a Coffee shop, where people realize this idea.
 Being eco-friendly – that’s the way Green Bean has chosen.
 You can get the best coffee in town in a smoke free environment.
 Using fresh and organic products the staff will take time to create something special and unique for you, which will give positive emotions and power to continue your day.
 So make sure you pop in to this great place while you’re walking down the Amiryan Street to the Republic Square.

-Yerevan Tavern | The best place to enjoy Armenian traditional food is located near the Republic Square, on 5 Amiryan str.
+Yerevan Tavern | The best place to enjoy Armenian traditional food is near the Republic Square.
 Pork, Beef and chicken combined with vegetables make a colorful and delicious composition which is spiced up by Armenian traditional music.
 Once you are there you just have to try the dolma or the stuffed aubergine and pepper.
 Another recommendation is the bean soup with walnuts.
 Yum!
 Yerevan tavern offers not only Armenian but also regional food.
 And all that served with the famous Armenian hospitality!

 Mer Gyough | Translated to “Our Village” is a quaint little restaurant on Sayat Nova (behind the Opera).
 This friendly little place offers great quality traditional Armenian food including stuffed wine leaves, lentil dishes with yoghurt dressings and more.
 Complete with a hand written menu, chipped plates, and waiters/ waitresses dressed in traditional clothes it offers great food and atmosphere.